 As the Gateway to the Dales, our route starts and finishes in the easy-to-reach town of Harrogate.
 Soon, however, the roads are ours, as we escape traffic lights, congestion and vehicles in favour of remote country roads, tiny villages and dramatic landscapes.
 This is a National Park made for cycling!

 We’ll stay in accommodation which enjoys sweeping views across the Dales and promises an evening as memorable as it is comfortable.
 We offer fully guided tours with full support to allow you to concentrate on cycling as well as supporting tours where you can cycle independently with baggage transfer, lunch and accommodation.
-New for 2021 we have introduced self-guided tour options to facilitate independent cyclists that need baggage transfer.
-Our camping options involves a stay at the Tan Hill Inn.

 The tour was exceptionally well organised and fantastic support throughout the whole tour